baptiste-roullin/tweet-to-toot/README.md

 `--intro`: Short text in quotes.
 Optional.
 Append dedicated post at the beginning of your Mastodon Thread

-`--mergeQuote`: yes or no. Default : no. Defines behavior for quoted tweets of yourself.
+`--mergeQuote`:  Default : no. Defines behavior for quoted tweets of yourself.
 If false, it will keep the quote as a link to Twitter.com.
 If true, it will merge the content of the quote with the post.

 `--concatWith`: Mastodon post id.
 Optional.
 If provided, the thread will be posted as a continuation of this post.
 Useful if you want merge threads.